ryandewolfe33/PALD.py/README.md

 ```

 ## Some dataset information
-This is by no means an efficient implementation, and the algrothim runs in O(n^3) with the number of points.
-Usage is not recomended for more than a few hundred points.

 Test data was taken from https://github.com/moorekatherine/pald/tree/main/data and converted to csv files (after dropping headers) using https://github.com/vnmabus/rdata.

 Aggregation.txt data is a Benchmark data set Aggregation consisting of n = 788 points.